 The most important elements to me when I’m choosing a panel substrate is the weight and the ability to withstand different environments and any potential abuse those environments may bring.

-Foam core is great for a lightweight material, but I don’t trust it not to get crushed among my painting supplies on a plein air trip or if I accidently drop it.
+Foam core is great for a lightweight material, but I don’t trust it not to get crushed among my painting supplies on a plein air trip or if I accidentally drop it.
 Alternatively, MDF is readily available and probably the most commonly used material because it’s cheap and thin, but it’s prone to warping.

 Aluminum composite also has a thin profile, but it won’t warp like MDF.
 However, it can dent which is likely show up in your painting.
 I’ve also had more trouble keeping a canvas adhered to it than the other materials.
 It can be painted on directly, and many artists have done so very successfully, but it can be a tricky surface for the inexperienced artist.